RaraCE/KnowledgeDatabase/README.md

 # Knowledge Database

+## Goals:
-## Goals: To provide a working system that will search only the things I add.
+To provide a working system that will search only the things I add.
 With a single word or two, the system will scan the files and find anything relevant.

+## Reason:
-## Reason: To quickly aid in providing knowledge that other search engines fail in.
+To quickly aid in providing knowledge that other search engines fail in.

-This will be specific to things only relevant to science, math, and engineering.
+<i>This will be specific to things only relevant to science, math, and engineering. </i>